Utilities

 # Let the base class default method raise the TypeError

-Dumps JSON to a string, and returns it.
+Dump JSON to a string, and return it.

-Returns the OCDS minor version of the record package, release package, record or release.
+Return the OCDS minor version of the release package, record package, release or record.

 Raises: